Make art a family affair!

 How to Attend

-Classes are live via Zoom, held once a month, and are limited to 10 families.
+Classes are live in-person and are limited to 5 families.

-Once you register your family, you will receive a confirmation email, materials list, and a link to your virtual class.
+Once you register your family, you will receive a confirmation email.

 The Norton works to ensure that programs are accessible to all visitors.
 Bilingual, American Sign Language interpreters and live captioning are available by request with at least two weeks advance notice before your registration.
 To place a request, please contact us at [email protected]

-This program was made possible by the generosity of The Max M. and Marjorie S. Fisher Foundation, with additional support provided by The Andrea and Charles Bronfman Fund for Families, The Sarah Vierck Mettler Family Fund, and The Samuel Rosenthal Foundation Endowment for Education and Outreach Programs.
+Support for Family Studio was provided by The Andrea and Charles Bronfman Fund for Families, The Sarah Vierck Mettler Family Fund, and The Samuel Rosenthal Foundation Endowment for Education and Outreach Programs.